Evander Holyfield vs. Ray Mercer: The fight

-In a hard fought affair, Holyfield rebounded from a deep cut over his right eye to earn a unanimous decision victory.
+In a hard-fought affair, Holyfield rebounded from a deep cut over his right eye to earn a unanimous decision victory.
 Mercer opened the cut during the sixth round.
 The cut plagued Holyfield to the point that the referee stopped the fight in the eighth to allow the ringside physician to check on the cut.
-After the fight resume Mercer went on the attack and even began showboating by winding up his left hand before throwing his right.
+After the fight resumed Mercer went on the attack and even began showboating by winding up his left hand before throwing his right.
 Holyfield would come back with a barrage of punches that sent Mercer to his knees for the first and only knockdown of the fight and the first knockdown of Mercer's professional career.
 Holyfield would control the remainder of the fight and won all three scorecards with scores of 97–92, 96–93 and 95–94.

 Holyfield chose not to have a traditional cut-man in his corner instead having his head trainer Don Turner handle the duties.
 This would almost backfire for Holyfield as the deep cut that he received in the sixth round nearly cost him a victory.
 Said the ringside physician Dr. Frank Doggett "I thought his cut man did a terrible job.
 A good cut man could stop that.
 If it got any worse I would have stopped it."